Henrod/balances/README.md

 First, the balance is calculated for each dates at that account.
 Then, the dates are filtered to get those between **start date** and **end date**.
+Since the dates are hold in a tree inside **ops** (sorted-map), they are already ordered by date.
-Finally, at each of these dates a new key-value is associated in the result map:
+Finally, at each of these dates a new map is conjoined to the vector of :statement.
+This map has the fields:

-* key: date as string.
+* date: date when operations happened.
-* value: map with the operations' descriptions and the balance.
+* balance: balance of that date based on all previous history.
+* periods: vector of descriptions of each operation at that date.

+Since the application is to print the statement, the order of the operations is important.
+And since the dates were already sorted from the tree, each conjoin add the element in the vector sorted by date.

 ### debt-periods
 A vector is constructed.
 Each element of the vector is a map.
 The map contains a **start date**, a **principal** and maybe an **end date**.